 You know you’re an addict.
 Other people know you’re an addict.
-The cravings determine what kind of day you have, what kind of life you live.
+The cravings determine what kind of day you have, what kind of life

 Your addiction to any substance controls your life morning, noon, and night as we try to beat the system and enjoy addictive drugs, a happy home life, and a satisfying career.